 - If the infestation is high, use synthetic insecticides containing Pyrethrin.

 - Providing a weekly shower to the plant is a good idea to wash off pests and their eggs.

-- You can wipe up its leaves using soap water every 10-15 days.
+- You can wash its leaves using soap and water every 10-15 days.

 - Avoid groping your Anthuriu with other infected plants.

 - Be cautious not to overwater the plant.

 Here is a table showing the common diseases, their causative agents, and their symptoms.